 EquityLine MIC has discrete classes of Preferred Shares.
-Series A Preferred Shareholders receive an 8% fixed annual return, paid monthly, while Series B and Series F Preferred Shareholders receive a return that is targeted between 8% to 9% annually, paid monthly.
+Series A Preferred Shareholders receive an 8% fixed annual return, paid monthly, while Series B, Series F, and Series I Preferred Shareholders receive a return that is targeted between 7% to 10% on an annual basis, paid monthly.